apocaliss92/scrypted-monitor/README.md

 - Diagnostics on devices and system
 - Restart cameras
 - Report plugin status (basically the data shown on the management plugins page)
+- Report HA batteries status (fetches from HA the battery entities and reports the critical ones)
+- Tomorrow events HA (fetches from HA the tomorrow's calendar events)

 The result of the runs can be sent on a notifier